ShixiangWang/sigminer/README.md

         potential predictive markers for immunotherapy response in non-small cell lung cancer.”
 Oncogene (2018).

+and

+    Gaujoux, Renaud, and Cathal Seoighe.
+"A Flexible R Package for Nonnegative Matrix Factorization.""
+BMC Bioinformatics 11, no. 1 (December 2010).

 ## Acknowledgments

 The code for extracting copy number signatures was based on the source